 The nine members of the Commission, appointed by the County Board, are drawn from all geographic sections of the County.
 Ex-officio members are the Director of the Kane County Development and Community Services Department and the President of the Kane County Forest Preserve Commission.
 Meetings take place at 7:00 p.m. on the fourth Thursday of each month at the Kane County Government Center, 719 Batavia Avenue (Rt.
 31), Geneva.

-To apply for the Certificate of Appropriateness For Exterior to Kane County Landmark, click here.
+Certificate of Appropriateness For Exterior to Kane County Landmark.

 For more information, contact Julia Thavong, Preservation Planner, at 630-208-5347.